 Botanical Name:Helianthus annuus

 The central head of the sunflower lures the bees like none other.
 It’s wiser to grow a couple of sunflowers together, as bees collect nectars from flower to flower, causing cross-pollination between them.
 It is one of the Best Flowers for Bees.

 Check Out Everything About How to Grow Sunflowers in Pots here!

 Botanical Name: Tagetes

-There goes a big controversy regarding marigold attract or repel bees.
-In reality, marigold repels some pests and attract beneficial pollinators like honeybees, thanks to its strong scent and rich nectar.
+There goes a big controversy regarding marigolds attracting or repelling bees.
+In reality, marigold repels some pests and attract beneficial pollinators like honeybees, thanks to their strong scent and rich nectar.

 3. Rose / Gulab

 Botanical Name: Rosa

 Not all roses attract bees, but the ones with single petals do, as their tuft of stamens is quite visible.
 Rosa rugosa and Rosa bracteata are some of the best varieties.